haraka/haraka.github.io/manual/plugins/tls.md

 ### dhparam

 Specifies the file containing the diffie-hellman parameters to use for DH or DHE key exchange.
-Create such a file using `openssl dhparam`.
-No DH ciphers can be used without this parameter given.

-    openssl dhparam -out config/dhparams.pem 2048
+If this param or file is missing, it will be generated automatically.
+Default: `dhparams.pem`.

 ### requestCert